Giums/terrascoperta/README.md

 ## Methodology & sources

 The UHI intensity shown per city is a **statistical estimate**, not a satellite measurement, based on population, latitude, coastal proximity, and Po Valley thermal-inversion effects (see `src/utils/uhi-model.ts`).
 The mitigation simulator and cost/savings estimator are similarly order-of-magnitude models (`src/utils/simulator.ts`, `src/utils/costs.ts`).
 Water, fire, desertification, and hydrogeological-risk case studies are sourced narratives (ISPRA, EFFIS, ARPA regional bulletins, Copernicus EMS), not live computed statistics — each detail panel cites its source.
+Two exceptions: searching an address or clicking a city also runs a genuinely live, point-specific check for desertification (Sentinel-2 NDVI) and hydrogeological risk (ISPRA IdroGEO PAI hazard mosaic) — see [above](#live-per-point-hydrogeological--desertification-checks).
 Safety guidance is sourced from protezionecivile.gov.it and iononrischio.gov.it, not written from memory.

 - Oke, T.R.
 (1982). *The energetic basis of the urban heat island.* Quarterly Journal of the Royal Meteorological Society, 108(455), 1-24.
 - Bowler, D.E. et al. (2010). *Urban greening to cool towns and cities: A systematic review of the empirical evidence.* Landscape and Urban Planning, 97(3), 147-155.